-&lt;sup>32 The entire University follows the same calendar, other than specific and duly motivated exceptions approved by the Board of Directors, on the proposition of a Faculty.
+&lt;sup>22 The entire University follows the same calendar, other than specific and duly motivated exceptions approved by the Board of Directors, on the proposition of a Faculty.

-&lt;sup>33 Students then register for the following academic year or register as an auditor if they do not yet meet the conditions for registering as a regular student.
+&lt;sup>23 Students then register for the following academic year or register as an auditor if they do not yet meet the conditions for registering as a regular student.

-&lt;sup>34 If a teaching unit includes more than one learning activity, all the learning activities are organised in the same term.
+&lt;sup>24 If a teaching unit includes more than one learning activity, all the learning activities are organised in the same term.

-- §1 Each teaching activity corresponds to an 'educational commitment' which specifies the content and objectives of the activity in question, as well as how the teaching is organised and evaluated. - When a teaching unit contains several parts or learning activities, the educational commitment specifies how the teaching unit will be assessed. - §2 During the year, the teaching staff may, with the agreement of the president of the cycle jury, the Dean or the University, make changes to how one or more learning activities are organised and assessed.
-These changes will be communicated to students as soon as possible, efficiently and without delay. - §3 Course materials will be made available to students via the University internet site. - All students in the first or second cycle in receipt of a grant may, in accordance with the provisions relating to copyright, apply for a set amount (procedure) to purchase these materials.
-If the costs of compulsory materials for the teaching units exceed this set amount, an application may be submitted to the Student Social Services Department who will process the application on the basis of supporting receipts and in relationship with the Faculty in question.
+assessed.
+These changes will be communicated to students as soon as possible, efficiently and without delay.

+§3.
+Course materials will be made available to students via the University internet site.

+All students in the first or second cycle in receipt of a grant may, in accordance with the provisions relating to copyright, apply for a set amount (procedure) to purchase these materials.
+If the costs of compulsory materials for the teaching units exceed this set amount, an application may be submitted to the Student Social Service who will process the application on the basis of supporting receipts and in relationship with the Faculty in question.